-A comprehensive congregational safety plan should include policies of what to do when someone associated with the congregation, or someone who wishes to participate in the congregation's activities, has been accused or convicted of a violent and/or sexual offense.
+A comprehensive congregational safety plan should include policies of what to do when someone associated with the congregation or wishing to attend the congregation has proven themselves untrustworthy.
+This can be either by observed and/or substantially reported behavior, or by being criminally accused or convicted of wrongdoing.

 In cases such as this, a congregation may determine that limited participation by the individual can be conducted in a safe way that could benefit both the individual and the congregation.
 In these cases, the UUA recommends that congregations create formal and accountable boundaries with a Limited Access Agreement.

 A Limited Access Agreement (LAA) is a document that sets boundaries on the behavior of a member in the congregation, and outlines what they can, and cannot do.
 It is often used for people who are on the sex offender registry, those who have behaved inappropriately within the congregation, or have other legal issues that lead to the restrictions on their behavior in the congregation.
 When you are dealing with someone who may need a Limited Access Agreement, please reach out to your Region's representative to the Safe Congregations Team.

 If the Concern Is about Staff or Ministers

 If you are considering an LAA to address the behavior of a religious professional or other staff member in your congregation, please be in touch with either the UUA’s Office of Ethics and Safety and/or your Region’s Safe Congregation team member so that we can offer additional coaching, processes, and procedures for these instances.

 Sometimes we learn that a member or newcomer has a history of inappropriate behavior—either through their direct revelation of the information, from media reports, or through public registries of those convicted of sexual offenses.
 The best way forward, when we learn of these, is to couple compassion with caution.
 None of us is only the worst thing we have done, and as communities of faith we are called to figure out how to include people well into our congregations.